asarm/etsy-scrapper/README.md

 It saves this information in MYSQL database.
 Shows the product detail when it is selected.

+Run app/app.py file to use web application.
+Dockerization does not work for now.

 <h2>Listing the products from database</h2>
 <img src="images/all_products.png" width="90%">
 <h2>Viewing the product's detail</h2>